Chelsea Clinton: Personal life

 Following their wedding, the couple lived in New York City's Gramercy Park neighborhood for three years and later purchased a $10.5 million condominium in the NoMad district of Manhattan.
 Their first child, a daughter named Charlotte, was born on September 26, 2014.
 Their second child and first son, named Aidan, was born on June 18, 2016.
 Shortly after Aidan was born, the family moved to the nearby Flatiron District.
 Their third child and second son, Jasper, was born on July 22, 2019.

 In popular culture

 Clinton is portrayed in the 1996 film Beavis and Butt-Head Do America, where Butt-Head flirts with her at the White House; she responds by tossing him out a window.

 In Zenon: Girl of the 21st Century, a Disney Channel Original Movie set in the year 2049, Clinton is the President of the United States.

 In Clarissa Explains It All, the title character (Melissa Joan Hart) repeatedly imagines Clinton becoming President of the United States.

 Clinton is the direct inspiration for the 2004 film Chasing Liberty, starring Mandy Moore and Matthew Goode.

-In January 2015, Chelsea Clinton appeared in a Sesame Street skit with Elmo, advocating the importance of reading to young children.
+In January 2015, Clinton appeared in a Sesame Street skit with Elmo, advocating the importance of reading to young children.

 Clinton appeared in the final scene of series 3 on the Channel 4 sitcom Derry Girls.